Maximum a posteriori testing in statistical inverse problems: Maximum a posteriori tests

-We know from Theorem 3.2 in \cite{KWW:2023} that under \cref{ass:V} there exists an optimal regularized test $\Psi_{\Phi^\dagger,c^\dagger}$ and that the optimal probe element $\Phi^\dagger$ is found as the minimizer of $J_{T\udag}^\Y$ in $\Y \setminus \{0\}$.
-It is a natural question whether the MAP test $\Phimap$ can achieve this optimal power.
+In the following, we will always choose $m_0 \in \X$ such that \eqref{cond_m0} holds, i.e., we will consider a setting that results in a MAP test $\Psimap = \Psi_{\Phimap, c(\Phimap)}$ with frequentistic level at most $\alpha$.
+It is a natural question whether this test can achieve the power of the optimal regularized test $\Psi_{\Phi^\dagger,c(\Phi^\dagger)}$.
 In the following, we show that MAP tests with arbitrarily close to optimal power can indeed be constructed by choosing the prior covariance accordingly.
 These are, however, oracle tests, i.e. their construction requires knowledge of the truth $\udag$.

 \begin{theorem} The minimizer $\Phi^\dagger$ of $J_{T\udag}^\Y$ satisfies $\Phi^\dagger \in \overline{\ran T}$. \end{theorem} \begin{proof} First, let us decompose $\Phi^\dagger = \Phi_1^\dagger + \Phi_2^\dagger$ into $\Phi_1^\dagger \in \ker T^*$ and $\Phi_2^\dagger = (\ker T^*)^\perp = \overline{\ran T}$.
 Then, we have